Role of intercalated Cobalt in the electronic structure of Co$_{1/3}$NbS$_2$: Temperature dependence of spectra

 \section{Temperature dependence of spectra}

-Figs.~\ref{figS2} and \ref{figS3} were recorded on the lower-quality sample where the $\beta$ band and the antibonding band could not be resolved as separate bands at the Fermi level.
-However, the data presented in Figs.~\ref{figS2} and \ref{figS3} obtained on this lower-quality sample still demonstrate that the differences in the ARPES spectra taken at very different temperatures are on the level of the noise.
-At $h\nu$ =40 eV it appears to occur slight transfer of intensity to deeper binding energies at lower temperature, while for $h\nu$ = 62 eV it cannot be argued.
+Figs.~\ref{figS2} and \ref{figS3} were recorded on the sample A where the $\beta$ band and the antibonding band could not be resolved as separate bands at the Fermi level.
+However, the data presented in Figs.~\ref{figS2} and \ref{figS3} confirm the absence of temperature variation in the band dispersions upon magnetic transition.
+While slight transfer of intensity to deeper binding energies at lower temperature appears to occur at $h\nu$ =40 eV the same cannot be argued for $h\nu$ = 62.
 Also, the $\beta$ band shows no temperature dependence.
 Thus, a comparison of 78K data with 10 K data is fully justified.